The Dayside Ionopause of Mars: Solar Wind Interaction, Pressure Balance, and Comparisons with Venus

 \section{Results}

-In this study, we utilize both MARSIS in situ (79 detections) and remote sounding (1,791 detections) measurements, excluding crustal magnetic field regions, to study the pressure balance in Martian ionopauses and their interactions with the solar wind.
+In this study, we utilize both MARSIS in situ (79 detections) and remote sounding (1,791 detections) measurements, excluding crustal magnetic field regions, to study the pressure balance at Martian ionopauses and their interactions with the solar wind.
 The descriptions of these datasets can be found in \citeA{chu_effects_2019} and \citeA{duru_martian_2020}.
-We first compare the pressure configuration in the ionopause at Venus and Mars, and then investigate the role of the solar wind in the formation of the Martian ionopause.
+We first compare the pressure configuration at the ionopause at Venus and Mars, and then investigate the role of the solar wind in the formation of the Martian ionopause.
 Finally, we study the dependence of the ionopause thickness at Mars on altitude and magnetic field strength.
 The MARSIS remote sounding data are only used in Figure~\ref{fig:sw}a in section~\ref{subsec:influence} while the in situ data are used in the rest of the plots in this paper.